 Act One

-Franklin Shepard sits at a piano wearing a tuxedo.
+Franklin Shepard sits at a piano in a tuxedo.
 He is an accomplished pianist.
-As he stares into the distance, the company enters and a slide show plays, telling the story that is about to unfold about Frank and his friends Charley Kringas and Mary Flynn.
-The slide shows ends with an invitation to a party at Frank's house in Bel Air, California celebrating the new Hollywood movie he produced.
+As he stares into the distance, the company enters, and a slide show plays that tells the story about to unfold: that of Frank and his friends, Charley Kringas and Mary Flynn.
+The slide shows ends with an invitation to a party at Frank's house in Bel Air, California, celebrating the new Hollywood movie that he produced.
 The company reflects Frank's mindset ("Merrily We Roll Along").

 An NBC Television Studio in New York City.
 Backstage during a news broadcast, we meet Charley, Frank's collaborator.
-Charley blames Mary for talking him into coming on this news program; Frank no longer seems interested in writing the musical they were working on.
-Frank is too focused on his money and Hollywood projects.
-Mary assures Charley that if he does this interview Frank will come back to their creative partnership, reminding him that their friendship is the cornerstone of all of their lives.
-He is convinced ("Old Friends - Like It Was").
-Charley realizes Mary is still in love with Frank, as she has been for the past 20 years.
+Charley blames Mary for talking him into coming on this news program; Frank no longer seems interested in writing the musical upon which they were working, because Frank is too focused on his money and Hollywood projects.
+Mary assures Charley that if he does this interview, Frank will come back to their creative partnership, reminding him that their friendship is the cornerstone of all of their lives.
+He is convinced ("Old Friends – Like It Was").
+Charley realizes that Mary is still in love with Frank, as she has been for the past twenty years.

-Just before the interview Charley discovers Frank has signed a three-picture deal meaning their work on their show will be postponed.
+Just before the interview, Charley discovers that Frank has signed a three-picture deal, meaning that work on their show will be postponed.
 Charley is furious.
-As they argue Frank reminds his collaborator he has a son to support and an ex-wife to whom he must pay alimony.
+As they argue, Frank reminds his collaborator that he has a son to support and an ex-wife to whom he must pay alimony.
 Suddenly, in the midst of their argument, they are on the air.
-The interviewer asks how they work together and Charley bitterly answers by saying that Frank's business always gets in the way of their work ("Franklin Shepard, Inc.").
+The interviewer asks how they work together, and Charley bitterly answers by saying that Frank's business always gets in the way of their work ("Franklin Shepard, Inc.").
 Frank is furious and hurt that Charley has humiliated him on national television.
-Frank tells Charley he is dead to him.
+Frank tells Charley that he is dead to him.
 The two men actually come to blows as Mary attempts to intervene.
-Each goes his separate way and the company takes us back to 1968.
+Each goes his separate way, and the company takes us back to 1968.

 We are now in a luxurious New York apartment.
 Frank is on the phone as his nine-year old son, who has just arrived from Houston, runs in, followed by Mary and Charley.
 Frank has just returned from an extended vacation traveling first-class on an ocean liner.
 As they welcome him back, Frank gives Charley a present – the option agreement to turn their successful movie into a film.
 Charley is less than thrilled.
 He wants them to work on their passion projects.
 Frank wants to cash in on the Hollywood deal to adapt their musical to the screen.
 He needs the money to support his son, to maintain his life style, and to afford the payments on the alimony to his wife, Beth.
 Mary attempts to stop their argument by reminding them of the strength of their friendship ("Old Friends").

-Gussie enters with her now husband Joe, the producer of their hit musical.
+Gussie enters with her now-husband, Joe, the producer of their hit musical.
 Gussie is the star.
-For a few moments Frank and Gussie are left alone; it is revealed that they are in love.
-She announces she is going to leave Joe.
-Soon the others are back with glasses and a champagne bottle.
-Joe realizes Frank and Gussie are in love.
+For a few moments, Frank and Gussie are left alone; it is revealed that they are in love.
+She announces that she is going to leave Joe.
+Soon, the others are back with glasses and a champagne bottle.
+Joe realizes that Frank and Gussie are in love.
 She must hurry off to the theatre to make the curtain.
-Once Joe and Gussie leave, Charley levels with Frank advising him to get rid of Gussie and pleads with him to give up this phony life and get back to writing a new show together.
-Frank promises to meet Charley and Mary later at their favorite pub - despite the fact that Gussie has asked him to stay home and wait for her call.
+Once Joe and Gussie leave, Charley levels with Frank, advising him to get rid of Gussie and pleading with him to give up this phony life to get back to writing a new show together.
+Frank promises to meet Charley and Mary later at their favorite pub, despite the fact that Gussie has asked him to stay home and wait for her call.

-Alone at the piano, Frank goes back and forth about what Charley has said to him ("Growing Up - Part 1").
-Gussie reappears saying she's left Joe for good and that she and Frank belong together; she tells him that growing up is taking what you want ("Growing Up - Part 2").
-Frank is at first reluctant and asks her not to discard her marriage so casually, but she persists and he gives in.
+Alone at the piano, Frank goes back and forth about what Charley has said to him ("Growing Up – Part 1").
+Gussie reappears, saying that she's left Joe for good and that she and Frank belong together; she tells him that growing up is taking what you want ("Growing Up – Part 2").
+Frank is at first reluctant and asks her not to discard her marriage so casually, but she persists... and he gives in.

 The company transitions us to a year earlier on the steps of a courthouse ("Transition 3").
-Frank's wife, Beth, is divorcing him in a messy publicized trial.
-His friends urge him to get away, get some rest, and take a cruise.
-Beth enters and Frank tries to reason with her, but when he admits he slept with Gussie she tells him it's over, no matter how much she may still love him ("Not A Day Goes By").
+Frank's wife, Beth, is divorcing him in a messy, publicized trial.
+His friends urge him to get away, get some rest and take a cruise.
+Beth enters, and Frank tries to reason with her, but when he admits that he slept with Gussie, she tells him that it's over, no matter how much she may still love him ("Not a Day Goes By").
 Mary leads Frank's friends in telling him to put this all behind him; hopefully, hard times help you grow ("Now You Know").
 Frank sees this logic and begins to revive and feel hopeful.

 Act Two

 The company takes us back to1962 ("Transition 4").
 In Gussie and Joe's brownstone on Sutton Place, a huge party is taking place.
 Frank and Beth are guests.
 Beth bubbles over pointing out celebrities and politicos.
 Her gushing embarrasses Frank.
 Charley arrives.
-Gussie introduces them to her friends, the New York elite, who she mocks for their group mindset ("The Blob").
+Gussie introduces them to her friends, the New York elite, whom she mocks for their group mindset ("The Blob").
 Gussie gets rid of Beth by spilling wine on her dress and then offering her a dress from Gussie's own closet.
-Joe and Gussie offer Frank the opportunity to write the score for her next show - he is disappointed as he and Charley had hoped Joe wanted to produce their show.
-Gussie reminds him that growing up is making hard choices and urges him to do it, saying it will make his career ("Growing Up").
+Joe and Gussie offer Frank the opportunity to write the score for her next show, but he is disappointed, as he and Charley had hoped Joe wanted to produce their show.
+Gussie reminds him that growing up is making hard choices and urges him to do it, saying that it will make his career ("Growing Up").

 The company takes us back to 1960 at the Downtown Club ("Transition 5").
-Beth, Charley and Frank are performing their Greenwich Village nightclub act, a satirical name-dropping spoof of the Kennedy clan to an Irish jig ("Bobby And Jackie And Jack").
+Beth, Charley and Frank are performing their Greenwich Village nightclub act, a satirical name-dropping spoof of the Kennedy clan to an Irish jig ("Bobby and Jackie and Jack").
 Gussie and Joe are in the audience.
 Frank introduces himself.
 Gussie, already a Broadway star, is going through a divorce from her second husband.
 Frank and Beth are soon to be married.
 Charley joins the table.
-Beth confesses to Frank she is not pregnant.
-He says he still wants to marry her.
-Then she announces she actually is, but just wanted to make sure he really wanted to marry her.
-Beth's parents offer Frank $2,000 to call off the wedding.
-The couple refuses.
-Beth's mother offers her her grandmother's ring.
+Beth confesses to Frank that she is not pregnant, but he says that he still wants to marry her.
+She then announces that she actually is, but just wanted to make sure that he really wanted to marry her.
+Beth's parents offer Frank $2,000 to call off the wedding, but the couple refuses.
+Beth's mother offers her daughter the ring that had been her grandmother's.
 The parents embrace their daughter, and the ceremony begins.
-Beth professes her love for Frank in front of everyone, while Mary sits at a cocktail table with her own thoughts and unrequited love ("Not A Day Goes By - Act 2").
+Beth professes her love for Frank in front of everyone while Mary sits at a cocktail table with her own thoughts and unrequited love ("Not a Day Goes By – Act 2").

 Finally, we are on the rooftop of a tenement on 110th Street in 1957.
-Frank excitedly tells Charley he wants to turn his play into a musical; he believes together they can create something very meaningful ("Our Time - Part 1").
-Mary enters the roof and introduces herself then promptly leaves.
-Charley asks Frank if he wants go get married, and they agree that's a long way off ("Our Time - Part 2").
+Frank excitedly tells Charley that he wants to turn his play into a musical; he believes that they can create something very meaningful together ("Our Time – Part 1").
+Mary enters the roof and introduces herself, then promptly leaves.
+Charley asks Frank if he wants go get married, and they agree that's a long way off ("Our Time – Part 2").
 When Mary returns, she compliments Frank on his piano music.
-Mary's roommate Evelyn pops up for a minute, but runs away when she sees the boys.
-Charley and Mary with binoculars search the sky.
-They suddenly spot the Russian satellite darting overhead: Sputnik.
+Mary's roommate, Evelyn, pops up for a minute but runs away when she sees the boys.
+Charley and Mary search the sky with binoculars, suddenly spotting Sputnik, the Russian satellite, darting overhead.
 In this moment, the three new friends believe that anything and everything is possible for them.